Competition is slated for a 12 p.m. start inside the Towson Center

 Leigha Hancock, who Stevenson called "the best three-event gymnast in school history," was a member of the 2008 team.
 Hancock won the beam title at the 2008 NCAA Regional to advance to the NCAA Championships.
 It was her second individual event win at a regional (2006 floor), making her the first gymnast to accomplish the feat in Wolfpack history.

 Stevenson has had gymnasts earn 145 spots on All-EAGL teams since NC State helped start the league in 1996.
 He has also coached Christi Newton, who was the league's Gymnast of the Year in 1996 and Hancock, who earned the EAGL Outstanding Senior Award in 2008.
-A Wolfpack gymnast has also been named EAGL Rookie of the Year four times, Kara Charles in 1998, Leigh Hancock in 2005, Taylor Seaman in 2007 and Brittney Hardiman in 2008.
+A Wolfpack gymnast has also been named EAGL Rookie of the Year five times, Kara Charles in 1998, Leigh Hancock in 2005, Taylor Seaman in 2007, Brittney Hardiman in 2008 and Michaela Woodford in 2014.
 Brooke Barr led EAGL with five Rookie of the Week awards in 2009 and fellow freshman Jess Panza had two such honors.

 "So much of the credit belongs to the kids," Stevenson explains.
 "It's hard to describe how proud I am of them.
 In the past, our gymnasts have been kids who weren't heavily recruited, but they have worked hard to get where they can compete with the best programs out there.